These changes are industry wide and apply to all KiwiSaver schemes. The changes come into effect on three dates:

 - Making it clearer that stopping contributions has a negative impact on retirement savings, by changing the name 'contributions holiday' to 'savings suspension'.

 The two sets of changes in 2019 are happening on different dates to align with the tax year (end of March) and the KiwiSaver year (end of June).

-The KiwiSaver retirement withdrawal rules are changing for people who first join a KiwiSaver scheme aged 60-65.
+The KiwiSaver retirement withdrawal rules are changing.
 What does this mean for me?

-- If you join a KiwiSaver scheme for the first time before 1 July 2019, your savings will usually be 'locked-in' for five years.
+- If you first joined a KiwiSaver scheme or a complying superannuation fund before 1 July 2019, your savings will usually be 'locked in' for five years.
 You can still receive employer and Government contributions over this five-year period.
-If you join a complying superannuation fund before 1 July 2019 and transfer into a KiwiSaver scheme, your savings will also usually be 'locked-in' for five years.

 - From 1 April 2020, you will have the option to opt out of the five-year membership lock-in.
-If you opt out, you will not receive Government contributions and your employer can stop their contributions.
+If you opt out, once you turn 65 you will not receive Government contributions and your employer can stop their contributions.

 - If you join a KiwiSaver scheme for the first time on or after 1 July 2019, you will usually be able to access your savings as soon as you turn 65, regardless of how long you've been a member.
 When you turn 65, you will not be eligible for Government contributions and your employer can also stop their contributions.

 I'm a KiwiSaver member.
 Do I need to do anything?

 The good news is that members don't need to do anything - the changes simply give members more options.
 If you want to change your contribution rate or apply for a savings suspension, here's how;

 - To change your contribution rate, you'll need to fill out the Inland Revenue's KS2 form and give the completed form to your employer.